Protocol on Disclosure of Information

 This protocol sets out the arrangements for disclosure to the Daniel Morgan Independent Panel (‘the Independent Panel’).

-This protocol applies to provision of documents by all organisations from whom the Independent Panel requests disclosure.
+This protocol applies to the provision of documents by all organisations from whom the Independent Panel requests disclosure.
 This includes, but is not limited to, the Metropolitan Police Service, Hampshire Constabulary, the Crown Prosecution Service, the Independent Police Complaints Commission, Southwark Coroner’s Court, and the Home Office (‘the providing organisations’).

 Background and aims